 Token pricing looks abstract until you map it to a real workflow.
 I use this page to keep the math visible: input, output, cached input, and the places where a small model can do the boring part first.

 ChatGPT vs Claude pricing changed in April 2026 because both stacks now have newer premium models in play.
-OpenAI launched GPT-5.5 at a higher API price than GPT-5.4, while Anthropic’s strongest current flagship is Claude Opus 4.7 at the same published token price as Opus 4.6.
+OpenAI launched GPT-5.5 at a higher API price than GPT-5.4, while Anthropic’s strongest current flagship is Claude Opus 4.8 at the same published token price as Opus 4.7 and Opus 4.6.

 That means the simple old answer, “OpenAI is always cheaper”, is no longer true at the very top of the stack.
 It’s still mostly true in the mid-tier and budget API tiers, but the flagship decision now depends on whether you want OpenAI’s bigger context window or Claude’s coding and agentic reliability.